Parkerjcow/Data_projects_Tripleten/README.md

 2. Introduce incentives for drivers in underperforming areas to balance service availability.
 3. Enhance service reliability by improving response times in identified bottleneck regions.

-## How to Explore the Project

-1. **Zuber Database**: Explore the original data used for the analysis.
-2. **Code**: Python scripts for data cleaning, visualization, and statistical analysis.
-3. **Visualizations**: Interactive charts and dashboards summarizing key findings.

 ## How to Contribute

 If you have suggestions or improvements for the analysis, feel free to fork this repository, create a new branch, and submit a pull request.
 Contributions are welcome!